 Manage your grant

-If you’re a researcher funded by Alzheimer’s Society, this section tells you more about our information and policies and other matters relating to management of your grant.
+If you’re a researcher funded by Alzheimer’s Society, we have information about our policies and other matters relating to management of your grant.

-Alzheimer's Society requires progress reports either every 6 months or annually.
+Alzheimer's Society requires annual progress reports.
 Reports are completed on standard templates.
 You will be emailed when a report is required from you, with a progress report template attached.
 We require you to submit your final report within three months of the grant finishing.

 It is important that you inform us when your grant will commence (there is an activation of grant certificate on the final page of the contract that must be returned to us before the grant starts), and if there are any delays so that we can make an accurate reporting schedule.